 Right from the beginning of the process, candidates know that we are open to engaging with them to discover their individual strengths and behaviours – not focusing on their academic results alone.
 In partnership with Cohesion, ABF are able to build relationships with candidates right from the start – we believe this helps us to keep them more engaged throughout.

 Of course – we’re not immune to having our graduate offers reneged on.
-However, we can be confident that this isn’t due to a lack of candidate engagement throughout the recruitment process.
+However, we can be confident that this isn’t due to a lack of high quality candidate engagement throughout the recruitment process.